elegant-scipy/elegant-scipy/markdown/ch7.markdown

 # Big data in little laptop: streaming data analysis with Python

-Whenever I think about streaming data analysis, my head hurts.
+Whenever I think too hard about streaming data analysis, my head hurts.
 In traditional programming models, you pass a function some data, the function processes the data, and then returns the result.
 Done.
 But in streaming programs, a function processes *some* of the data, returns the processed chunk, then, while downstream functions are dealing with that chunk, the function receives a bit more, and so on...
 All these things are going on at the same time!
 How can one keep them straight?

 For many years, I didn't.
 But Matt Rocklin's blog posts on this topic really opened my eyes to the utility and elegance of streaming data analysis, to the point that it was impossible to contemplate writing this book without including a chapter on it, even though it is not really a SciPy feature.
 The Python language contains some very nice primitives for streaming data processing, and these can be combined with Matt's Toolz library to generate gorgeous, concise code that is extremely memory-efficient.

 Let me clarify what I mean by "streaming".
 Suppose you have some data in a CSV text file, and you want to compute the column-wise average of $\log(x+1)$ of the values.
 The most common way to do this would be to use NumPy to load the values, compute the function for the full matrix, and then take the mean over the 1st axis:

 ```python
 import numpy as np